mschoch/elasticsearch-river-couchbase/README.md

 Couchbase River Plugin for ElasticSearch
 ==================================

 This module is experimental.
 Currently the mechanism to track and resume progress is unreliable.
 Future version will do proper checkpointing.
-It should NOT be used in production.
+It should **NOT** be used in production.

 In order to install the plugin, simply run: `bin/plugin -install mschoch/elasticsearch-river-couchbase/1.0.0-SNAPSHOT`.

-The Couchbase River allows to automatically index Couchbase and make it searchable using the TAP (http://www.couchbase.com/wiki/display/couchbase/TAP+Protocol) stream couchbase provides.
+The Couchbase River allows to automatically index Couchbase and make it searchable using the TAP (http://www.couchbase.com/wiki/display/couchbase/TAP+Protocol) stream Couchbase provides.
 Setting it up is as simple as executing the following against elasticsearch:

     curl -XPUT 'localhost:9200/_river/my_db/_meta' -d '{
         "type" : "couchbase",